johngro/MWO-T.A.R.G.E.T.-Config-for-T16000M.--Joystick-left--mouse-right./README.md

 Must set joystick handedness setting to LEFT on bottom of joystick.

-In-game
-  Map joystick Axis2 to Turn Legs
+In-game, map joystick Axis2 to "turn legs" and turn off throttle decay.
-  Turn off throttle decay

 In illustration, two keys separated by a "/" indicates the first key is pulsed on a click.
 The second key is held on a hold of that key longer than 250ms.